syeddanish41/wAlnut/README.md

 from an "eye" to experimental general learning algorithms to understand the key principles of intelligence and rediscover other key principles.

-The long term goal of this repository is to rediscover all of the principles that make a system intelligent and store the code that can simulate the general learning abilitiy of a human brain in real time.
+The long term goal of this project is to rediscover all of the principles that make a system intelligent and to implement them to better humanity.

 After we understood the principles of flight we were able to build planes that are much faster and can carry more weight than birds.
 After we understand